The following questions are frequently asked by prospective students.

 - No more than 9 absences [MWF] / 6 absences [TTh] to a 3 credit-course are allowed irrespective of any justification.
 Teachers have the right to limit this further.

-– No make-up tests/exam unless with the consent of the instructor.
+- No make-up tests/exams are administered unless with the consent of the instructor.